Fabianexe/SlaPPy/docs/README.md

 ## Display options

 You can activate stack traces under Graph Options to display the probabilities for the different nucleotides.
 Also it is possible to normalize the value of current to 1.
-Negative values base probability are converted to positive numbers.
+Negative raw values are converted to positive numbers.

 There are two different view options of the squiggle and the related traces and called nucleotides: "signal scaled" and "base scaled".